RiaLampad/NLEM/README.md

 #
 ```

-The **expected results** for the NLEM reflectance in comparison to the reference reflectance are shown in the figure below:
+The **expected results** for the NLEM reflectance in comparison to the reference reflectance are saved in the file results_reflectance.
+The latter are plotted in the figure below:

 <br />
 <div align="center">